sodadata/docs/soda-cl/validity-metrics.md

 In the context of [SodaCL check types]({% link soda-cl/metrics-and-checks.md %}#check-types), you use validity metrics in standard checks.
 Refer to [Standard check types]({% link soda-cl/metrics-and-checks.md %}#standard-check-types) for exhaustive configuration details.

 You can use all validity metrics in checks that apply to individual columns in a dataset; you cannot use validity metrics in checks that apply to entire datasets.
-Identify the column(s) by adding one or more values in the argument between brackets in the check.
+Identify the column by adding a value in the argument between brackets in the check.
 * You must use a [configuration key:value pair](#list-of-configuration-keys) to define what qualifies as an valid value.
 * If you wish, you can add a `%` character to the threshold for a `invalid_percent` metric for improved readability.
-* *Known issue:* When more than one column is included in a check with a validity metric, Soda executes the check *only* against the first column listed. <!--CORE-331-->

 ```yaml
 checks for dim_customer